Nebula-Consulting/nebula-object-transformer/README.md

 Transform your objects!
 Configure your transformations using custom metadata records.

-A common requirement, particularly in integrations is to be able to map instances of one type of objects into another.
+A common requirement, particularly in integrations is to be able to transform instances of one type of objects into another.
-For example, we might want to map a Contact record into a JSON object represented by a map.
+For example, we might want to transform a Contact record into a JSON object represented by a map.
 Or we might want to do the reverse.
-Or we might need to map between SObjects, or between JSON objects.
-As part of the mapping, we might need to change the field names and/or transform the values.
+Or we might need to transform between SObjects, or between JSON objects.
+As part of the transformation, we might need to change the field names and/or apply functions to the values.

 This library provides a generic method to do all of that, driven by custom metadata records.

 Since it is built on top of [Nebula Core](https://github.com/aidan-harding/nebula-core), it supports deep references in the field names. e.g. a field reference on Contact could be `Account.Name`.
 As a source field, this will be read correctly for an SObject or Map, as long as the data is actually there.
-Similarly, this format can be used as a target in JSON objects to implicitly constructed a nested object.
+Similarly, this format can be used as a target in JSON objects to implicitly construct a nested object.

 ## Installation